alex-laycalvert/ascii-portal/README.md

 process of refactoring the code and hopefully adding more features so this is a work in progress.

+This game uses the ncurses library and terminal colors.

 ## Installation and Running

 On Linux (and macOS?):